brian-j-smith/Mamba.jl/doc/mcmc/dependent.rst

 	function(model::MCMCModel)

 where ``model`` contains all model nodes.
 The function can contain any valid **julia** expression or code-block.
-It should return a single `Distributions <http://distributionsjl.readthedocs.org/en/latest/index.html>`_ object for all node elements or a structure of the same type as the node with element-specific `Distributions` objects.
+It should return a single `Distributions <http://distributionsjl.readthedocs.org/en/latest/index.html>`_ object for all node elements or a structure of the same type as the node with element-specific `Distributions` objects :cite:`juliastats:2014:DP`.

 Declaration
 ^^^^^^^^^^^